savinmikhail/dist-size-optimizer/README.md

-# Export Ignore Check
+# Dist Size Optimizer

-A command-line tool that helps you identify files and directories that should be excluded from your Composer package distribution using `.gitattributes` export-ignore.
+A command-line tool that helps you optimize your package distribution size by automatically managing `.gitattributes` export-ignore rules.

+> **Note**: This package was previously known as `export-ignore-check`.
+The functionality remains the same, but the name better reflects its purpose of optimizing distribution size.

 ## Why?